zbzhu99/Constrained-Decision-Making-Paper-List/README.md

-# Constrained-Policy-Optimization-Paper-List
+# Constrained-Decision-Making-Paper-List

-This paper collection of contrained policy optimization classifies the papers according to the types of constraints they deal with.
+This paper collection of contrained decision making classifies the papers according to the types of constraints they deal with.
 In the same class, papers are sorted by time.
 In the future, more reasonable classification standards will be adopted.

 Constrained Policy Optimization is closely related to safe exploration, which means providing certain degree of safety guarantee during exploration procedure.
 More about exploration in reinforcement learning can be found in [RL-Exploration-Paper-Lists](https://github.com/apexrl/RL-Exploration-Paper-Lists/blob/master/README.md).

+## Reinforcement Learning Under Constraints

-## Review / Survey
+### Review / Survey

 * <[Exploration-Exploitation in Constrained MDPs](https://arxiv.org/pdf/2003.02189.pdf)> by Yonathan Efroni, Shie Mannor and Matteo Pirotta, 2020.